-Claudia Murray, MPI's senior impact producer, develops social action campaigns designed to accompany MPI-supported films and spur social action.
+Claudia Murray, the Moving Picture Institute's senior impact producer, develops social action campaigns designed to accompany Moving Picture Institute-supported films and spur social action.
 She has experience organizing a broad array of outreach initiatives and has helped street vendors, parents, limo drivers, craft-beer aficionados, homeowners, and many others fight for their rights.
 A lifelong advocate for civil liberties, Claudia began her career as an attorney for the Institute for Justice.
 She most recently worked as a speechwriter and policy advisor for Florida's Chief Financial Officer.
 Claudia earned a BA in creative writing and a subsequent JD from the University of Florida, where she was the executive managing editor of the Florida Law Review.

 In addition to serving as MPI's president, Rob Pfaltzgraff is the secretary and treasurer of MPI's board.
 (Pfaltzgraff's biography is listed above.)